 concerning these footnote updates:

-Two of the articles, however, “Networks,” and “Capacity,” do cite the 2005 dissertation that was the predecessor of the 2012 book.
-These articles were atypically long, and mainly referenced the diss. as a shorthand substantiation of points that were technical background to arguments and analysis in the articles, Now that the dissertation has been effectively replaced by the published book, the list of footnote updates above is intended to provide interested specialists with more direct reference to the sources and calculations underlying those portions of these various footnotes.
+Nonetheless, two of the articles “Networks,” and “Capacity,” do cite the 2005 dissertation (that was the predecessor of the 2012 book).
+These articles were atypically long, and mainly referenced the dissertation as a shorthand substantiation of points that were technical background to arguments and analysis in the articles, Now that the dissertation has been effectively replaced by the published book, the list of footnote updates above is intended to provide interested specialists with more direct reference to the sources and calculations underlying those portions of these various footnotes.

 This page last updated 31-October-2018